A Local's 7-Day Iceland Itinerary - South Iceland & the Highlands

 Here are a few places I recommend:

-Day 2 - Landmannalaugar to Kirkjubæjarklaustur
+Day 2 - Icelandic Highlands: Landmannalaugar to Kirkjubæjarklaustur

-Prepare for a packed day as you’ll be heading up into the southern highlands for some Viking history, spectacular waterfalls, secret hot springs, and great views amongst canyons, rivers, and volcanos in this stunning landscape
+Prepare for a packed day as you’ll be heading up into the southern highlands for some Viking history, spectacular waterfalls, secret hot springs, and great views amongst canyons, rivers, and volcanos in this stunning landscape.

 Today is best done with a guide, but if you're going on your own make sure that you have a 4x4 and have spoken with someone knowledgeable to safely plan your route.
 Also make sure that your car rental contract and insurance covers you to drive on F-roads.